Verizon Plots Next Big Move

 Please join us, especially if you like:

-- Merger arbitrage plays
+- Merger arbitrage plays.

-- Long ideas with a looming event that will unlock the underlying value in the stock
+- Long ideas with a looming event that will unlock the underlying value in the stock.

-- Mutual holding conversions, odd lots, and quirky credit card and other opportunities that could pay off your subscription in and of themselves
+- Mutual holding conversions, odd lots, and quirky credit card and other opportunities that could pay off your subscription in and of themselves.

-- A vibrant and real-time chat room with some of the best investors I know
+- A vibrant and real-time chat room with some of the best investors I know.

-- Discovering structural mispricings in the market to take advantage of
+- Discovering structural mispricings in the market to take advantage of.

 You can also check what members say about the service including,